szajbus/szajbus.github.io/_posts/2020-04-10-fixing-slow-re-compilation-in-elixir-projects.markdown

 ### Fixing your project

 In large projects, it’s not uncommon to see cycles in the dependency graph.
-If there happen to be compile-time dependency between member modules of such cycles, any change will trigger a cascade-style recompilation of other modules in that cycle as well as ones depending on them and so on.
+If there happen to be a compile-time dependency between member modules of such cycle, any change will trigger a cascade-style recompilation of other modules in that cycle as well as ones depending on them and so on.

 That’s why even changes that appear simple on the surface, sometimes get you few hundred files to recompile... and ruined workflow.

-I’ve been in such projects myself and unfortunately it’s often not easy to break these cycles.
-Not without serious refactoring, at least.

-So, as always, it pays off to consider architecture upfront, instead of counting on discovering good one by accident.

-I personally look forward to using such tools as [boundary](https://github.com/sasa1977/boundary) which makes cross-module dependencies explicit.
-Umbrella apps can also be helpful in that aspect as they don’t allow cyclic dependencies between individual apps.
+As removing cycles from the dependency graph is rarely a trivial task, it's better to try to prevent them happening in the first place. [^4]

-Nonetheless, there are some helpful techniques listed below that may apply to any project.
+Nonetheless, there are some dependency-breaking techniques listed below that may apply to any project.

-As a prerequisite, get familiar with *xref* tool.
+##### As a prerequisite, get familiar with *xref* tool.

-It’s built into `mix` and can help you indentify super-connected modules in your project and modules that have deep subtrees of dependencies [^4].
+It’s built into `mix` and can help you indentify super-connected modules in your project and modules that have deep subtrees of dependencies [^5].
 Simply use `mix help xref` to start.

 There's also a short and practical overview of the tool written by Wojtek Mach on [Dashbit's blog](https://dashbit.co/blog/speeding-up-re-compilation-of-elixir-projects).

-I'll start with the one I consider most important.

 #### Keep you library code clean